timescale/docs/promscale/visualize-data/grafana.md

 # Connect Promscale and Grafana
+This section shows you how to connect Promscale as a Prometheus, Jaeger, or PostgreSQL data source in [Grafana][grafana-homepage].

-To connect Grafana with Promscale, you should have Grafana running.
-If you do not have Grafana installed, follow the [Grafana installation docs][grafana-install].
+To connect Grafana with Promscale, you must have Grafana running.
+If you do not have Grafana installed, follow the

-This section shows you how to connect Promscale as a Prometheus, Jaeger and PostgreSQL data sources in [Grafana][grafana-homepage].
+[Grafana installation documentation][grafana-install].

 <procedure>